-Generally, when people think of the abs they think of the first muscle she (and I) are going to explain: the rectus abdominis.
+Generally, when people think of the core, they think of doing sit-ups, and crunches, and building up a 6-pack.
+All of that has to do with the first muscle I’m going to mention here: the rectus abdominis.
 However, there is so much more to the core than that.

 1) The rectus abdominis: The “6-pack” muscle; flexes the trunk.

 The rectus abdominis is the most superficial muscle of all the core muscles, meaning it’s the closest to the surface of your body.
 This is why, when it’s well developed, it gives you those “six-pack abs” everyone talks about.
 This is because it’s the easiest muscle to actually see.